Joshua Allen (dancer): Post-SYTYCD

 As part of his prize for winning SYTYCD Season 4, Allen appeared as a featured dancer in Step Up 3D, along with fellow finalists Katee Shean and Stephen 'tWitch' Boss.
 He also appeared in the dance comedy Freak Dance.
 In 2010, Allen took part in Season 2 of Oxygen's Dance Your Ass Off as one of the show's pros.
 Allen was a featured dancer in the 2011 remake of the musical/movie Footloose.
 Allen appeared in videos and commercials for Honda, McDonald's, and the US Census.
 Joshua was featured as a dancer on numerous TV shows, including Community and American Horror Story.

 Personal life and death

 In July 2016, Allen was indicted for felony assault of his girlfriend and assault with a deadly weapon.
 Prior to this time, he had been charged with multiple misdemeanor domestic violence counts.
 He pleaded "no contest" to the charges and was sentenced in August 2017 to one year in county jail.

-Allen died after being hit by a train in Fort Worth on September 30, 2025, at the age of 36.
+Allen was found dead after being hit by a train in Fort Worth on September 30, 2025, at the age of 36.